CompleteBlenderCreator/07.Gothic.Church-Retired-/readme.md

 * Plan your project, define it’s scope and your goals- important to prevent scope slip!
 * Gather your reference material, if possible explore real world locations to get a feeling.
 Scour the web for images for you references too.

+# Walking And Flying Around The Model
+* See how our scene looks and feels walking around it.
+Using the Fly / Walk Mode.
+* Show you how to see the scene in Unity.
+* Understand I am using Unity to keep the iterations quick and simple at this early stage.

+* Anything external to Blender, you can watch to see how it works and is coming across.
+* Better understanding of external programs.
+* Join in, if you have Unity installed and are interested in learning more about this prototyping method.

 ——
 Videos in this section of the [full Udemy course](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial)...